The COVID-19 global pandemic has impacted every single person’s life in a variety of different ways, whether small or large.

 Think about what daily life events have changed, and how you’ve managed to deal with them or if it’s still unknown, what’s on your mind?
 Tell us what the COVID-19 outbreak looks like for you.

 You are welcome to snail mail your submission to the JHHSM or submit your responses through our online form below.
+If the online submission form is not visible, you may need to switch to the Chrome browser to submit your story online.

 Submissions will be permanently kept in the JHHSM archive (digital and physical) and will be used for research and educational purposes.
 A release form will be required with each submission.
 There are similar Wyoming state projects.
 We are coordinating with them to make sure there will be one easily accessible resource in the future.
 Meanwhile, we hope to share these stories with our community and build camaraderie around our collective experience.